Top 16 digital transformation trends in insurance in 2021

 We see an expedited adoption of remote signing and customer servicing technologies, tools for digital collaboration, and new innovative digital products.

 As digital becomes the new normal, what lies ahead, and what should insurance leaders prepare for?

-1. The rise of no-code/low code development in enterprise IT
+1. The rise of low-code/no-code development in enterprise IT

-One of the most pronounced trends is the normalization of no-code/low code development in enterprise IT.
-While in the SMB segment, no-code tools became the norm already a while ago, enterprises, for the most part, continued to rely on the traditional development projects powered by internal resources or external integrators.
+One of the most pronounced trends within the normalization of low-code/no-code development is enterprise IT.
+While in the SMB segment, no-code tools became the new norm, enterprises, for the most part, continued to rely on the traditional development projects powered by internal resources or external integrators.

 Such tools owe their growing popularity to the fact that they solve some burning issues facing IT teams.
-No-cod tools amplify overstretched internal resources, reduce backlogs, and improve productivity.
+No-code tools amplify overstretched internal resources, reduce backlogs, and improve productivity.

 The most crucial quality that makes no-code tools extremely attractive is accelerated time to market for new digital applications and products compared with traditional development projects.
-With no-code tools, Insurers can now deliver better apps quicker, improve customer experience, and improve service quality.
+With no-code tools, Insurers can now deliver better apps at a quicker rate, improve customer experience, and enhance overall service quality.

 2. The rise of "headless tech"

 It might sound somewhat gruesome, but "headless tech" is quite harmless and has been with us for a while.

 The most well-known example of headless technology can be found in website development.
 Traditional websites have a back-end and a front-end as well as a graphical user interface.